 The doctoral program at the George Washington University School of Business (GWSB) is a full-time program of studies.
 Admission is competitive; admitted students typically score above the 90th percentile on the GMAT or GRE aptitude tests, and are proficient in the English language.
 Although graduate degrees are strongly encouraged, they are not required.
 Work experience in the applicant’s field may also be considered.

 Applications are initially reviewed by faculty in the student’s field of study (department).
 After an initial screening, department faculty select applicants to interview either in-person or through distance media.
 Campus visits are encouraged, but not required.

 Please carefully review the detailed application instructions below prior to beginning the online application process for our Ph.D. programs.

 In order to review your application, it must be considered complete.
 Complete applications include 1) copies of transcripts, 2) graduate entrance examination scores, 3) a current resume, 4) a Statement of Purpose, 5) three recommendation forms, and a non-refundable application fee.* In addition, international applicants are required to demonstrate English language proficiency.

 Applications are accepted for the fall term only.
 Completed applications must be received by January 15.

-*The $80 application fee is waived for current GW degree candidates, GW graduates, McNair Program Scholars, and active duty military personnel.
+*The $80 application fee is waived for current GW degree candidates, GW graduates, McNair Program Scholars, Ph.D.
+Project participants, and active duty military personnel.

-Applicants should submit copies of transcripts from each institution of higher education attended, including the George Washington University.
+Applicants should submit copies of transcripts from each institution of higher education attended, whether or not the program was completed or the credit appears as a transfer credit on another transcript.
 Official transcripts should be submitted directly by the universities to:

 The George Washington University

 Please note: Graduates of foreign universities must also submit notarized English translations of all transcripts if they are not in English.
 Graduates of foreign universities must also submit a course-by-course credential evaluation; this is required to consider your application complete.
 Evaluation services that are members of the National Association of Credential Evaluation Services (NACES) will be accepted.

 Graduate Entrance Examinations

-Applicants are required to take either the Graduate Record Examination (GRE–5246) or the Graduate Management Admissions Test (GMAT–QK4-4F-26).
+Applicants are required to take either the Graduate Record Examination (GRE–5246) or the Graduate Management Admissions Test (GMAT–QK4-4F-40).
 Submitted scores must be for an exam taken within the prior five years.

 Statement of Purpose